-A reader asked me to explain about adding Suica to an older iPhone from abroad paired with an Apple Watch Series 2 device purchased in Japan.
-Loading a physical Suica card requires a iPhone 7 device purchased in Japan but you can get around this limitation with the JR East Suica app.
+Here’s how to add a virtual Suica to an older iPhone from abroad paired with Apple Watch Series 3.
+Loading a physical Suica card requires iPhone 8 or above but you can get around this limitation with the JR East Suica app.
 It’s not especially tricky but there are some basic requirements and you have to follow a particular order of steps.

-First of all a disclaimer: I do not own an Apple Watch Series 2 device and have not personally tested all of the steps explained below.
-The instructions are based on discussions with Apple Store staff, Apple Japan Support staff, the JR East Support pages (Japanese only), the experiences of others, and my own testing with Suica Apple Pay and foreign issued credit cards.
+First of all a disclaimer: I do not own an Apple Watch and have not personally tested all of the steps explained below.
+Instructions are based on discussions with Apple Store staff, Apple Japan Support staff, the JR East Support pages (Japanese only), the experiences of others, and my own testing with Suica Apple Pay and foreign issued credit cards.

 This explanation also does not cover the Suica app option of directly entering a credit card to create a digital Suica card which requires you to sign up for a Mobile Suica account.
-Mobile Suica accepts many foreign issue credit cards but you will need help from somebody if your Japanese is not up to the task.
+Mobile Suica accepts many foreign issue credit cards but Suica app is only available in Japanese.
 If you have any experiences of your own to share, please post them in the comments section.

 You need to have a few things in place before starting.
 A quick preflight check list:

-- An iPhone 6 or above running the latest iOS version that can pair with Apple Watch Series 2 also running the latest WatchOS.
-The iPhone can be from your home country.
+- An iPhone 6 or above running the latest iOS version that can pair with Apple Watch Series 3 also running the latest WatchOS.

-- An App Store Japan account so you can download and install the JR East Suica app.
+- An App Store Japan or USA App Store account to download and install the JR East Suica app.

 - A credit card that is already loaded into your iPhone Apple Pay Wallet.
 The card can be any Apple Pay compatible card issued from your home country.